kailaix/ADCMEKit.jl/README.md

-# LandscapeView
+# ADCMEKit

-LandscapeView is used to plot the loss landscape.
+ADCMEKit is used to plot the loss landscape.

 `linedata(a, b)`: generate (1-α)a+αb as a function of α